ErikNisler/docs-protocols/README.md

 <h1>Docs & protocols management system</h1>

-Lightweight backend project for managing documents and protocols.
+Spring-boot oriented lightweight backend project for managing documents and protocols.

 <h3>What do you need for run</h3>